chungewa/sakila_db/README.md

 # sakila_db
-sakila db for AppDynamics Application in Demo
+sakila db for AppDynamics Application in Demo,
 Tested on CentOS 7

 After Clone into local:
 chmod 777 ./sakila_db/*.*

 Start the sakila db container with:
 ./sakila-db-Build.sh